liberland/liberland_substrate/frame/registry/README.md

 * `add_registrar`: Adds a new registrar
 * `set_entity`: Adds Entity if needed and sets its current data
 * `clear_entity`: Removes current Entity data - doesn't remove Entity from Registries
-* `unregister`: Removes Entity from given Registry - called by Entity
-* `force_unregister`: Removes Entity from given Registry - called by Registrar
+* `unregister`: Removes Entity from given Registry - called by Registrar
 * `request_registration`: Deposits Currency required to register current data (see `set_entity`) at given Registry
 * `register_entity`: Adds Entity to the Registry